Schedules remain subject to change at short notice in light of ongoing and changing travel restrictions imposed by governments around the world.

 British Airways Long Haul Flights

-USA: Atlanta, Boston, Chicago O’Hare, Denver, Houston, Los Angeles, Miami, New York JFK, Phoenix, San Francisco, Seattle and Washington Dulles
+USA: Austin, Atlanta, Baltimore, Boston, Chicago O’Hare, Denver, Houston, Las Vegas, Los Angeles, Miami, Nashville (from 9 December), Newark, New Orleans (from 9 December), New York JFK, Orlando, Philadelphia, Phoenix, San Diego, San Francisco, Seattle, Washington Dulles

 Canada: Montreal, Toronto, Vancouver